#IMCC8 Social Media Policy

 Why we have the Policy

-·Facilitate the dissemination of the science of marine conservation through education, publications, presentations, and media outreach.
+- Facilitate the dissemination of marine conservation science through education, publications, presentations, and media outreach.

-·Encourage communication and action across disciplinary, national, and institutional boundaries.
+- Encourage communication and action across disciplines, geographies, and institutions.

 Embargoing the content of your presentation